glennhenry/cs-notes/docs/backend-system/05-graphql/graphql.md

 We need to define schema, it serves as contract for the client and the server for querying and manipulating data.

-Here is an example of schema in GraphQL :
+Here is an example of schema in GraphQL:

 ```graphql
 type User {